HALL OF FAME

 Garth Reid

 Garth has been an asset to the PEISA and KASA.
-He has taken charge of the trail from Stanley Bridge to Rustico and makes sure signs go up and get taken down.
-He clears any trees and limbs that get in the way.
-Most importantly he helps to develop relationships with land owners in this area.
-The Pinetree Lodge is on his section of trail and he plays a major role in keeping it up and running.
-Garth served several years on the KASA and was a valuable board member Congratulations Garth on your admission to the PEI Snowmobile Hall of Fame.
+He has taken charge of the trail from Stanley Bridge to Rustico, ensuring that signs go up and come down and clearing any trees or limbs that block the way.
+Most importantly, he has helped develop relationships with landowners in this area.
+The Pinetree Lodge is on his section of the trail, and Garth plays a major role in keeping it up and running.
+Garth served several years on the KASA and was a valuable board member.
+Congratulations, Garth, on your admission to the PEI Snowmobile Hall of Fame.

 Richard Livingstone

 Richard has been the announcer for the Prince County Vintage Snowmobile Drag Racing Club since 2007.
-He has announced every ice race they had and was an active member of the club.
-He was always willing to lend a hand helping out with race track setup and to the snowmobile racing community.
-Richard was also an active member of the O’Leary Sno-Riders club days in the 80&90’s.
-Richard also served for many years on the PEISA board as one of the western members.
-He could always be counted on to help resolve any issues that may have popped up in his area.
+He has announced every ice race and was an active member of the club.
+Richard was always willing to lend a hand with race track setup and help the snowmobile racing community.
+Richard was also an active member of the O’Leary Sno-Riders club in the ’80s and ’90s.
+Richard served for many years on the PEISA board as one of the western members.
+He could always be counted on to help resolve issues that arose in his area.

 Questions?